WilliamTjonndal/IT3212/assignment4/Group 25.md

 #### Preprocessing

 We have chosen the Intel Image classification dataset.
 It contains natural scene images labeled into six categories: buildings, forest, glacier, mountain, sea, and street.
 These are the targets our models aim to predict.
-The preprocessing stage combined algorithms for detecting corrupted or low-quality images with manual inspection to ensure data quality.
+The preprocessing stage combines algorithms for detecting corrupted or low-quality images with manual inspection to ensure data quality.
 This approach minimized the risk of incorrectly discarding valid training images.

 **Duplicate Images**

 We detected exact duplicates by computing an MD5 hash of each image’s raw pixel values and grouped images with identical hashes.
 The resulting pairs are shown in figure 1 and 2.

 On closer inspection, some duplicate images occur in different categories (e.g., mountain/glacier and building/street).
-We treat these as intentional overlaps since mountains naturally contain glaciers, and buildings often appear in street scenes.
+We treat these as intentional overlaps since the images of mountains we found also contain glaciers, and the buildings appeared in street scenes.
 Therefore, these duplicates were kept.
-However, duplicates within the same category folder (e.g., forest, sea, street) are obviously redundant and was removed.
+However, duplicates within the same category folder (forest, sea, street) are obviously redundant and were removed.

 <p align="center">
   <img src="task1/results/exact_duplicates_same_label/exact_duplicates_same_label_pairs.png" width="500"/><br>